 How to find the best smartphone

 There are dozens of smartphones released every year and it can be difficult to decide which is going to be the most suited to your needs.
-Here’s a good set of questions to ask yourself in order to find the best smartphone for you.
+Here’s a good set of questions to ask yourself as you consider which of the best smartphones is right for you.

 What’s your budget?

 As you would probably expect, this is going to be a major deciding factor in your smartphone buying experience.
 There are three fairly distinct tiers in the smartphone market at the moment.
-Budget smartphones in the $250-$400 range can deliver a solid enough experience for many users, but will typically give up some camera quality and feature a weaker processor.
+Budget smartphones in the $250-$400 range can deliver a solid enough experience for many users, but will typically give up some camera quality, feature a weaker processor and offer reduced software support.
 Mid-tier smartphones in the $600-$750 range are enjoying a real resurgence at the moment with features that are just behind the flagships for hundreds less.
-True flagships start at around $999 and can go up to $1,400 and beyond, and as expected at this price, you should be getting a top of the line processor, the ability to capture near DSLR quality photos and a fantastic display.
+True flagships start at around $999 and can go up to $1,400 and beyond, and as expected at this price, you should be getting a top-of-the-line processor, the ability to capture near DSLR quality photos and a fantastic display.

 Android or iOS?